RussiannHarvey/Vanadium-Nuker-V2/README.md

 ---

+## Is it safe?
+Is it a malware / logger?

+**No, it's completely safe and contains no malware or loggers.**
+I do not add any malware or logger – I never included and never will include any backdoors, keyloggers, or data stealers.
+My only intention was to learn C# and create a powerful tool for testing purposes.

+**If you're still concerned:**
+- Run it in a sandboxed environment.
+- Use antivirus (though some may flag it due to its destructive behavior, not because of actual malware).

+---

 ## Disclaimer

 **This tool is for educational purposes only.** Misusing it on servers you do not own is against Discord's Terms of Service and may result in a permanent ban of your bot and account.
 The author is not responsible for any damage caused by this tool.
 Use at your own risk.